 No. A tricky question.
 Most adults do lose all their baby teeth by the age of 18.
-But there are some adults that keep one or more of their baby teeth into their twenties or longer.
+But some adults keep one or more of their baby teeth into their twenties or longer.
 This is somewhat rare, but it does happen.

-Yes - these teeth are supernumerary teeth.
-This can freak out some people because they see a couple more teeth growing under their front teeth etc. These can be seen well with dental x-rays.
+Yes - these teeth are supernumerary.
+This can freak out some people because they see a couple more teeth growing under their front teeth etc. These can be seen well with dental X-rays.

 No. In most countries in the world, people are not put to sleep when having their wisdom teeth extracted.
 Those with complicated fully impacted wisdom teeth may desire to do so.
 This is a personal preference.